 Celebrating Honduran Coffees

-Pancho has been growing coffee for more than 20 years, mostly selling his crop to the local co-op.
+LOS PLATANARES, HONDURAS Pancho has been growing coffee for more than 20 years, mostly selling his crop to the local co-op.
 His wife and five children live on the farm, and the whole family is passionate about coffee.
-Pancho’s intimate connection to his coffee is an inspiration, and so is this micro-lot Los Plantanares: an inspiration in the cup.
+Pancho's intimate connection to his coffee is an inspiration, and so is this micro-lot Los Platanares: an inspiration in the cup.